 I guess, legally, the OECD and media cannot directly state that some Irish judges are compromised and biased towards the Irish Government.

 While the OECD report refers to many issues with Ireland’s judicial system, these can’t be used as an excuse for a judge’s unfair ruling i.e., he/she lacked sufficient resources.
-Judges know the law, that’s why they’re judges, and while it would be hard enough to argue that a judge’s ruling could be rendered inaccurate because of an unusually high case load, the report refers to a backlog of cases meaning that judges were likely dealing with at most a marginal increase per judge in case load, otherwise there would be no backlog.
+Judges know the law, that’s why they’re judges, and while it would be hard enough to argue that a judge’s ruling could be rendered inaccurate because of an unusually high case load, the report refers to a backlog of cases indicating that judges were likely dealing with only a marginal increase in caseload per judge.

 Point being the judge’s ruling in my case was a clear miscarriage of justice.
 Errors I’m sure can be made by judges and unfairness can result from a less efficient judicial system no doubt but certainly not to an extent including the blatant ignoring of a lay litigant’s point of law and the decision by a judge not to address a lay litigant’s submission per the judge’s own order on the form of the order (my second hearing).